 Lecturers benefit from a fully automated workflow and can focus on teaching, instead of dealing with technology.
 Scheduled virtual lectures automatically start at the beginning of the lecture, using the equipment available in the lecture room.
 The lecturer does not need to dial in, or perform any manual actions.

 All virtual lectures can be managed from the timetabling software, requiring very little training for staff.
 Support for Scientia Syllabus Plus is provided out of the box.

-Module enrolments from your student information system can be used to automate the student workflow.
+Module enrolments from your student record system can be used to automate the student workflow.
 Student timetables will show up automatically in MyTimetable, without the need to perform any manual actions.

 By using enrolment data, students can be offered a fully personalised timetable, without the need for personal timetables as an output of your timetabling process.
 Student timetables can also be locked-down, limiting access to their personal timetable only.

 MyTimetable supports SAML authentication out of the box, enabling single sign-on functionality and role management based on authentication details.